werk85/babel-plugin-angularjs-annotate/README.md

 ## License
 `MIT`, see [LICENSE](LICENSE) file.

-This project is a fork of [ng-annotate](https://github.com/olov/ng-annotate), which  was written by [Olov Lassus](https://github.com/olov) with the kind help by
+This project is a fork of [ng-annotate](https://github.com/olov/ng-annotate), which  was written by [Olov Lassus](https://github.com/olov) with the kind help of
 [contributors](https://github.com/olov/ng-annotate/graphs/contributors).
-[Follow @olov](https://twitter.com/olov) on Twitter for updates about ng-annotate.